iyobo/amala/README.md

 actions (or from anywhere down the execution stack of said actions) and those errors will make it back to the client with exact status codes.

 Also, Amala supports **API versioning**.
 You won't find that anywhere else in a hurry.

-This library is used heavily in [JollofStack](https://github.com/iyobo/jollofstack) (WIP), which is the typescript-centered re-architecture of [JollofJS](https://github.com/iyobo/jollofjs).
+You can also disable versioning if you don't need it.

 ## API SPEC